maomidmao/2025-ITCS383-JITNONGNOOONG/designs/JITNONGNOONG_D1_Design.md

     - System Boundary: The boundary is clearly separates that the Web UI component will be in HTML and will responsible only for user interaction and API calling.

 ## Additional Diagram

 ### Data Flow Diagram
+#### Explanation:
+The Data Flow Diagrams explain how the system operates as a functional pipeline, moving from a broad context to granular technical processes.

+**DFD Level 0 & 1: Scope and Scalability**
+The Level 0 diagram establishes the high-level scope, showing how the four main actors interact with the system "P0" to exchange adoption requests, reports, and donations.
+Level 1 expands this into six core functional areas and introduces four dedicated databases (User, Dog, Sponsor, and Adoption).
+This multi-database architecture is a key design decision to support the high-traffic requirement of 1,000 transactions daily without performance loss.

+**DFD Level 2: Process Breakdown**
+The Level 2 view details the internal logic of the six primary processes:
+1. Authentication & Verification: Secures the platform through multi-role authorization and real-time background checks against police and blacklist data.
+2. Dog Management: Provides a workflow for staff to upload high-quality profiles and health data into the Dog Database.
+3. Adoption Management: Manages the "most suitable" selection logic; when staff approve an adopter, the system locks the dog profile to prevent duplicate requests and schedules the delivery.
+4. Sponsor Management: Processes donations and routes logos for banner display in the web UI.
+5. Check-up Management: A dedicated longitudinal process that enforces the one-year monitoring rule, allowing staff to record calls and photos into the Adoption Database every month.
+6. Reporting: Aggregates data from all databases to provide the Admin with real-time visibility into dog availability and potential adopter queues.

 #### Level 0
 ```mermaid